Shariq8/etch-a-sketch/README.md

-This is an etch a sketch file from the odin project
+This is an etch a sketch file from the odin project.
+It's a colour format game which allows you to draw on a pixelated canvas.
+The colours can be changed manually using RGB but can also be changed in different modes (colour mode and rainbow).